-By the time of Odegaard’s move to Real, he had become the youngest player to appear and score in the Norwegian Premier League, but following a number of temporary moves to the Eredivisie, Real Sociedad and then Arsenal, the latter, for a a fee of £30m in August 2021, gave him a permanent home.
+By the time of Ødegaard’s move to Real, he had become the youngest player to appear and score in the Norwegian Premier League, but his upwards trajectory tailed off.
+Following temporary moves to the Eredivisie and Real Sociedad, he moved to Arsenal – first on loan and then permanently for a fee of £30m in August 2021 – and it is there that he is rebuilding his career.
 “He always wants the ball and he commands our pressing,” said their manager Mikel Arteta.
 “He's really influential.”

-The most impressive aspect of Odegaard’s game is how forward-thinking he is when in possession.
-He takes every possible opportunity to attempt to progress play by breaking lines with incisive passing, and so he regularly cuts opponents out of the game.
+The most impressive aspect of Ødegaard’s game is how forward-thinking he is when in possession.
+He takes every possible opportunity to attempt to progress play by breaking lines with incisive passing, and so he regularly cuts opponents out of the game (below).
 He also regularly gives the teammate receiving his pass a ball that they will have a good chance of controlling and using positively.

 If forward passes aren’t available, he is content to remain in possession and to attempt to advance through tight spaces through his dribbling.
 Even though he is not particularly fast, his balance, agility, low centre of gravity and excellent close control mean he is able to evade pressure consistently.
-His technique in jinking past challenges is the main reason he was compared to Messi at an early age, though he is obviously far less effective than the Argentinian.
+His technique in jinking past challenges is the main reason he was compared to Messi at an early age.

 That proves particularly problematic when he is already on the left.
-He doesn’t have the pace to take an opponent on around the outside – and getting into a position to cross from the left isn’t part of his game – and he is not very effective at moving into the left half-space from the touchline, where an ability to pass with his right would be beneficial.
+He doesn’t have the pace to take an opponent on around the outside, and getting into a position to cross from the left isn’t part of his game.
+He is also not very effective at moving into the left half-space from the touchline, where an ability to pass with his right would be beneficial.
 That can mean he will too readily look back for a supporting teammate to recycle possession through, allowing the opposition to reset when a progressive pass or dribble would have been best.